laidbackware/ducc/README.md

 # TODO
 - An official credhub image should be used when available which will hopefully fix the issue with the static passwords on the java keystores.
+- Investigate adding TLS encryption to UAA and Concourse endpoints